collinloo/Sentiment-Analysis-with-Deep-NLP/README.md

 ![png](img/rm_wrd_cld.png?raw=true)
 <br></br>

-# Model A Linear SVM Model
+# Model A LinearSVC Model
 1. Create a new copy of the dataframe.
 2. Clean the review texts by removing:
     <ul>